 Guests arrive in less than 8 hours.

-9am Chop all your veggies using the 1 second fruit and vegetable slicer.
+9am Chop all your veggies using the Clever Cutter knife and cutting board.
 It allows you to chop, mince, cube, slice and dice with this one kitchen tool, so you can get this task done quickly.
 Next, peel potatoes and submerge in water to keep from turning brown.

 10am When you’re ready for the stuffing, use the turkey stuffing roasting basket.
 It’s a clever way to keep all the stuffing together while it cooks inside the turkey.

 10:30am Pumpkin pie needs 4 hours to chill after it bakes, so make this first thing in the morning.
-We have a great pie pan with a mesh insert that will keep the bottom of your pie crispy, not soggy.
+We have a great non-stick pie mold pan that will cook your crust evenly and with a non-stick surface that allows you to easily remove your baked goods for serving.

 11am As the pie is baking, get the turkey ready to roast.